 Enable 2FA on your account:

-Select your organization's name in the top left-hand corner of Command
+Select your organization's icon in the bottom left-hand corner of Command

 Select Enable next to 2-factor authentication